dabraham24/HCIDesignPortfolio/page2.md

 As a student this term, I gained much more experience in HCI than I have in any other term through my expereince in this class as well as my experience in Software Engineering designing an application that allows for pathfinding through Brigham & Women's Hospital.
 The design process I developed in both classes ended up having an impact on the other, and I believe they are the perfect pairing to develop a student's HCI abiilties.
 The knowledge gained from HCI and the assigned articles gave me inspiration for the Hospital Pathfinding project, while the intense user testing and development life cycle of Software Engineering allowed me to go more in depth into the assignments in HCI.
+_(PS: I talk about Software Engineering a lot in this post!
+Can you tell that it took over my term?)_

 Below are 5 key points that came to define my design process this term.
-Click here to return to the Portfolio.
+Return to the portfolio here.

 ## Don’t rush.
 Starting at the beginning of the term, I ignored the design process that was recomended.
 I simply just rushed ahead and did the projects without any brainstorming, user testing, or prepararion.
 And although I didn't know it, it showed.